bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 Typically, you pass only a single argument to `JSON.stringify()` and `JSON.parse()`.
 Both functions accept an optional second argument that allows us to extend the JSON format.

 `JSON.stringify()` also takes an optional third argument.
 If you would like your JSONformatted string to be human-readable (if it is being used as a configuration file, for example), then you should pass null as the second argument and pass a number or string as the third argument.
 If the third argument is a number, then it will use that number of spaces for each indentation level.
-If the third argument is a string of whitespace (such as '\\t'), it will use that string for each level of indent.
+If the third argument is a string of whitespace (such as ‘\\t’), it will use that string for each level of indent.

 ### JSON Customizations

 If `JSON.stringify()` is asked to serialize a value that is not natively supported by the JSON format, it looks to see if that value has a `toJSON()` method, and if so, it calls that method and then stringifies the return value in place of the original value.
 Date objects implement `toJSON()`: it returns the same string that `toISOString()` method does.

-If you need to re-create Date objects (or modify the parsed object inany other way), you can pass a "reviver" function as the second argument to `JSON.parse()`.
+If you need to re-create Date objects (or modify the parsed object inany other way), you can pass a “reviver” function as the second argument to `JSON.parse()`.

     let data = JSON.parse(text, function(key, value) {